 bitaites.org: “Hammond B3 is a greater benefit to mankind than were penicillin, air conditioning and microwave.
 Daniel confirms this with absolute distinction”

-I have posted a few videos on my project page for the pendulum studies that I am working on to explore how the physics of a pendulum can be used to generate music.
+I have posted a few videos on vimeo for some pendulum studies that I am working on to explore how the physics of a pendulum can be used to generate music.

 I will play a series of concerts during the spring of 2012 entitled ‘hammond dialogues’, engaging many different musicians playing instruments not usually heard accompanying the hammond organ.
 Performances will be based on improvisation and the aim is to put myself in situations where I can explore the new sonic and instrumental possibilities that occur when meeting these different instruments and personalities.
 See the calendar for exact dates, which will include duo performances with musicians such as Nils Henrik Asheim on church organ, Sidsel Endresen on vocals, Kresten Osgood on drums, and with a string trio consisting of Lene Grenager on cello, Bergmund Skaslien on Viola, Michael Duch on contrabass, and a wind trio with Rudi Mahall on bass clarinet, Bjørnar Habbestad on flute and Eirik Hegdal on saxophone.